MajidSalimi/majidsalimi.github.io/_pages/about.md

 News!
 ------
+- May 2024: I am now a PostDoc researcher in HPC at the University of Salerno.
 - May 2024: I successfully defended my PhD thesis with an "Excellent" evaluation!
 - Sep 2023: I attended [EURO-PAR 2023](https://2023.euro-par.org/conference/phd-symposium/) in Limassol, Cyprus, to present our paper in the PhD Symposium.
 - Aug 2023: I joined [Parallel Computing group](https://www.tuwien.at/inf/par) at TU Wien (Austria) as a visiting researcher.